nicholsons/comp0034_week5/exercises/1_dash_interactivity_intro.md

 # Introduction to interactivity in Dash

-Watch the video: TO BE RECORDED

-This activity is also documented in the [GitHub repository](https://github.com/nicholsons/comp0034_week4.git) in `exercises/1_dash_interactivity_intro.md`

 ## So far

 Last week you were introduced to the basic structure of a dash app which looked something like this:

 ```python
 # Import the required libraries.
 import dash